OpenEvalProject/evals/manuscripts/elife-32586/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/32586/elife-32586-fig5-v2.jpg)

-**Figure 5.:** (A–B) Mutating the Frs2-bindng site in Fgfr1 resulted in the loss of pCrk/Crkl in the ΔFrsPax6 mutant lens.
-(Le-Cre;Fgfr1flox/ΔFrs;Fgfr2floxfloxB) FGF2 was unable to induce the phosphorylation of Crk proteins in Fgfr1 MEF cells after treatment with the Cre expressing adenovirus. (flox/ΔFrs;Fgfr2floxfloxC) FGF2-induced pCrk/Crkl and pErk were significantly downregulated in both Frs2 and Shp2 null MEF cells.
+**Figure 5.:** (A–B) Mutating the Frs2-bindng site in Fgfr1ΔFrs resulted in the loss of pCrk/Crkl in the Pax6Le-Cre;Fgfr1flox/ΔFrs;Fgfr2floxflox mutant lens.
+(B) FGF2 was unable to induce the phosphorylation of Crk proteins in Fgfr1flox/ΔFrs;Fgfr2floxflox MEF cells after treatment with the Cre expressing adenovirus.
+(C) FGF2-induced pCrk/Crkl and pErk were significantly downregulated in both Frs2 and Shp2 null MEF cells.
 (D) Shp2 was successfully depleted in the Frs2CKO;Shp2CKO lens, which resulted in the loss of pCrk/Crkl staining.
 (E) pERK was downregulated in both CrkCKO and Shp2CKO lenses and was further reduced in CrkCKO;Shp2CKO mutants.
 (F) FGF2-induced pCrk/Crkl and pErk were down regulated in Grb2 deficient MEF cells.
 (G) TAP-taged Crkl pulled down Frs2, Shp2 and Grb2 after FGF2 stimulation.
 Note that only the slower moving phosphorylated form of Frs2 successfully interacted with Crkl.

-## Crk proteins are recruited indirectly to FGF receptors by the Frs2-Shp2-Grb2 complex
+### Crk proteins are recruited indirectly to FGF receptors by the Frs2-Shp2-Grb2 complex

 The above results suggested that Frs2 may be the adaptor protein that recruits Crk to Fgf receptors.
 To test this idea, we first examined Crk phosphorylation in MEF cells that were mutated by the Cre-mediated deletion of Frs2 and Shp2.
 As shown in Figure 5C, phosphorylation of Crk proteins induced by FGF was significantly reduced in Frs2 null MEF cells.
 Moreover, in MEF cells lacking the Frs2 interacting protein Shp2, even the normally seen basal levels of pCrk were lost.
 We have previously showed that both Frs2 and its binding partner Shp2 have relatively slow turnover rates in vivo (Li et al., 2014).
 As a result, the conditional inactivation of Frs2 or Shp2 alone exhibited only a modest lens phenotype.
 Combined deletion of Frs2 and Shp2 in Le-Cre;Frs2flox/floxs;Shp2floxflox (Frs2CKO;Shp2CKO) embryos, however, did block lens development at E14.5.
 At this stage, the control lens displayed a significant accumulation of Shp2 protein in the transitional zone of the lens, which is also the area of maximum pErk and pCrk/Crkl staining (Figure 5D, arrows).
 In contrast, neither Shp2 nor the pCrk/Crkl proteins were detectable in the Frs2CKO;Shp2CKO lens.
 Notably, an in vitro ablation of either Crk or Shp2 reduced the Erk phosphorylation that is normally induced by FGF (Figure 3C and Figure 5D).
 Consistent with this, both CrkCKO and Shp2CKO embryos at E12.5 continued to display residual levels of pErk staining in the lens (Figure 5E).
 In CrkCKO;Shp2CKO mutants, however, pErk staining was entirely abolished, suggesting that Shp2 and the Crk family of proteins act synergistically to regulate Erk signaling.

 Grb2 is another binding partner of Frs2 that is essential for the activation of Ras-MAPK signaling.
 In Grb2-depleted MEF cells, we observed a similar reduction in Crk and Erk signaling in response to FGF stimulation (Figure 5F).
 The attenuation of Crk phosphorylation in Frs2, Shp2 and Grb2 deficient cells raises the possibility that Crk proteins are recruited to the Fgf receptors via the Frs2-Shp2-Grb2 complex.
 To probe the physical interaction between these proteins, we transfected NIH-3T3 cells with a TAP-Crkl construct that encodes the Crkl protein conjugated to a tandem affinity purification (TAP) tag used for purification (Hallock et al., 2015).
 When the concentration of FGF was increased, we observed a shift of Frs2 mobility in our immunoblot analysis that is representative of the phosphorylated form of Frs2 being generated as has been previously reported (Figure 5G) (Kouhara et al., 1997).
 Consistent with this, there was also an increase in the levels of pErk present in the cell lysates.
 Interestingly, immunoprecipitated TAP-Crkl only pulled down the phosphorylated form of Frs2 induced by FGF stimulation, which was also accompanied by Shp2 and Grb2.
 Overall these results indicate that the Frs2-Shp2-Grb2 complex is responsible for recruiting Crk proteins to the activated Fgf receptor.

-## Rac1 is a downstream effector of crk proteins in lens fiber cell elongation
+### Rac1 is a downstream effector of crk proteins in lens fiber cell elongation

 Crk proteins have been implicated in the activation of the small molecular GTPases Rac1 and Rap1, which play important roles in cell adhesion, cytoskeletal rearrangement and cell shape changes (Birge et al., 2009; Feller, 2001).
 Previous studies have reported that the conditional deletion of Rac1 in the lens resulted in impaired actin polymerization that lead to a morphologically impaired lens (Maddala et al., 2011).
 Since Rac2 has also been reported to be expressed in the lens (Rao et al., 2004), we decided to inactivate both Rac1 and Rac2 to compare their phonotype with that of the Crk mutants.
 Immunofluorescence confirmed the specific depletion of Rac1 in the Pax6Le-Cre;Rac1flox/flox;Rac2-/- (RacCKO) lens (Figure 6A–B).
 Unlike the CrkCKO lens, however, the RacCKO lens did not display a decrease in pErk staining (Figure 6C–D).
 Nonetheless, depletion of Rac proteins resulted in a lens fiber cell elongation defect, albeit milder than that seen in the CrkCKO lens (Figure 6E–G).
 To further explore the relationship between Rac and Crk proteins, we utilized the R26-Rac1LSL-G12V allele that results in the expression of a constitutively active form of Rac1 (Rac1CA) after the Cre mediated excision of its STOP cassette (Srinivasan et al., 2009).
 In the Pax6Le-Cre;Crkflox/flox;Crklfloxflox;R26-Rac1LSL-G12V (CrkCKO;Rac1CA) lens, there was a statistically significant increase in fiber cell length as compared to that of the CrkCKO lens (Figure 6H and U).
 The partial rescue of the CrkCKO phenotype by Rac1 activation supports the idea that Rac1 is a downstream effector of Crk in the signaling pathways that lead to lens fiber cell elongation.

 ![Figure 6.](https://cdn.elifesciences.org/articles/32586/elife-32586-fig6-v2.jpg)

 **Figure 6.:** (A–D) Staining of Rac-depleted lenses with a pErk antibody showed no significant difference in staining intensity.
 (E–H) Phalloidin (F-actin) staining revealed that the length of lens fiber cells (indicated by arrows) was significantly reduced in CrkCKO and RacCKO lenses, which was partially reversed after the activation of Rac signaling in CrkCKO;Rac1CA lenses.
 (I–N) The Rap1 depleted mutants displayed a detachment of the lens fiber cells from the anterior side of the lens epithelial cells (arrow) and Smooth Muscle Actin (SMA) staining within the lens epithelial layer itself (arrowheads).
 These phenotypes were absent both in the control and the Crk/Crkl depleted lenses.
 (O–T) Immunstaining of the Rac and Rap1 depleted lenses with progentior (Foxe3, E-cad, Ki67) and differentiation (C-Maf, Jag1,p57) markers did not reveal any defects in differentiation or any further shortening of the fiber cells.
 (I) Quantification of fiber cell lengths.
-One-way ANOVA test followed by Tukey's multiple comparisons test, *p<0.01, n = 3.10.7554/eLife.32586.013Figure 6—source data 1.Figure 6U.
+One-way ANOVA test followed by Tukey's multiple comparisons test, *p<0.01, n = 3.

 Rap1 is also known to be targeted by Crk proteins via activation of the guanine nucleotide exchange factor (GEF), C3G, and FGFR1 has previously been reported to activate Rap1 in endothelial cells (Quilliam et al., 2002; Yan et al., 2008).
 We reasoned that if Rap1 was a downstream effector of Crk proteins in FGF signaling, Rap1 and Crk deficient lenses should phenocopy each other as well.
 In agreement with a previous report (Maddala et al., 2015), we found that the conditional knockout of two Rap1 genes (Pax6Le-Cre;Rap1aflox/flox;Rap1bflox/flox (Rap1CKO)) disrupted the epithelial polarity of the lens, leading to an ectopic expression of the epithelial-mesenchymal-transition (EMT) marker smooth muscle actin (SMA) in lens epithelium cells (Figure 6I–L).
 Due to cell adhesion defects, the posterior lens fiber cells also failed to remain attached to the anterior epithelial cells as is represented by a noticeable gap in the anterior part of the lens.
 In contrast, neither of these phenotypes were observed in the CrkCKO mutant lens (Figure 6M and N), which instead displayed a more severe lens fiber cell elongation defect than the Rap1CKO mutants.
 We also considered the possibility that Rap1 and Rac may be functionally redundant in the developing ocular lens.
 The combined deletion of these four genes in Le-Cre;Rac1flox/flox;Rac2-/-;Rap1aflox/flox;Rap1bflox/flox (RacCKO;Rap1CKO) embryos, however, did not produce any lens differentiation abnormalities or enhance the fiber cell elongation defects previously observed in the RacCKO mutants (Figure 6O–U).
 Taken together, these results argue against the Rap1 family of proteins being downstream targets of Crk signaling during lens development.

-## Activation of ras signaling ameliorated lens fiber cell elongation defects present in the Crk mutant
+### Activation of ras signaling ameliorated lens fiber cell elongation defects present in the Crk mutant

 The above experiments showed that a constitutively active form of Rac1 resulted in only modest attenuation of the lens fiber cell elongation defects seen in the CrkCKO mutant, suggesting that there exist additional downstream effectors of the Crk proteins that are important in regulating fiber cell shape.
 As we have observed a significant downregulation of pErk in the CrkCKO mutant lens, one potential candidate is the Ras-MAPK signaling pathway.
 We subsequently crossed the CrkCKO mutant with a KrasLSL-G12D mouse, which harbors a Cre-inducible allele of the oncogenic G12D mutated Kras (Tuveson et al., 2004).
 Because this mutant is expressed from the endogenous Kras locus, it is expected to activate Ras signaling at a normal physiological level as opposed to being overexpressed.
 Consistent with this, we observed a modest increase in pERK staining in the Pax6Le-Cre;Crkflox/flox;Crklflox/flox;KrasLSL-G12D (CrkCKO;KrasG12D) lens (Figure 7A–C).
 Although TUNEL staining showed that the cell apoptosis defect was not rescued in the CrkCKO; KrasG12D lens, the number of proliferative Ki67 positive cells increased significantly, which can likely explain the extension of the lens epithelium as evidenced by E-cadherin staining (Figure 7D–L).
 Importantly, the length of the lens fiber cells in the CrkCKO;KrasG12D lens increased to about 90% of that of the control lens, demonstrating that the activation of Ras signaling can largely rescue the fiber elongation defects caused by the loss of Crk proteins (Figure 7M–P).
 This result provides strong genetic evidence that Ras signaling plays an essential role in Crk-mediated lens cell shape changes.

 ![Figure 7.](https://cdn.elifesciences.org/articles/32586/elife-32586-fig7-v2.jpg)

-**Figure 7.:** (A–C) Despite the loss of Crk and Crkl, Erk phosphorylation was partially recovered in CrkCKO;Kras lenses.
-(G12DD–F) A signficant amount of TUNEL positive cells remained in both CrkCKO and CrkCKO;Kras lenses.
-(G12DG–L) Cell proliferation indicated by Ki57 increased in the CrkCKO;Kras lens as compared to the CrkCKO lens, but there was no significant difference in staining intensity for the differentiation markers E-cad and Jag1.
-(G12DM–P) Lens fiber cell length increased significantly in CrkCKO;Kras lenses as compared to CrkCKO ones.
-Fiber cell length was measured based on F-actin staining and statistical analysis was performed using the one-way ANOVA test followed by Tukey's multiple comparisons test (*p<0.01, G12Dn = 3).
+**Figure 7.:** (A–C) Despite the loss of Crk and Crkl, Erk phosphorylation was partially recovered in CrkCKO;KrasG12D lenses.
+(D–F) A signficant amount of TUNEL positive cells remained in both CrkCKO and CrkCKO;KrasG12D lenses.
+(G–L) Cell proliferation indicated by Ki57 increased in the CrkCKO;KrasG12D lens as compared to the CrkCKO lens, but there was no significant difference in staining intensity for the differentiation markers E-cad and Jag1.
+(M–P) Lens fiber cell length increased significantly in CrkCKO;KrasG12D lenses as compared to CrkCKO ones.
+Fiber cell length was measured based on F-actin staining and statistical analysis was performed using the one-way ANOVA test followed by Tukey's multiple comparisons test (*p<0.01, n = 3).
 (Q) Model of Crk function in FGF signaling.
 The binding of FGF to its receptor induces the assembly of the Frs2-Shp2-Grb2 complex, which subsequently activates Ras signaling to promote lens differentiation.
 When FGF signaling is further elevated at the transitional zone of the lens, Crk proteins were additionally recruited by the Frs2-Shp2-Grb2 complex to further promote Ras and Rac signaling, resulting in actin cytoskeletal rearrangement and cell shape changes.

 ## Discussion